openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 * line 2 - The name of the test that was run.
 * line 3 - The JDK under test (should be identical to the value passed via the `-testjdk` option).
-* line 4-6 - The product version produced when `java [-JVMOptions]` version" is called for the JDK under test.
+* line 4-6 - The product version produced when `java [-JVMOptions] -version` is called for the JDK under test.
 Valid `[-JVMOptions]` include `-client`, `-server`, `-hotspot`, `-d64`, and `-d32`, as applicable to the current platform and test JDK.
 * lines 8-10, 12-16, 18-24 - The set of actions that were run according to